arachnocid/ObjectImpactFramework/README.md

   - `"Release"`: Triggered when a grabbed object is dropped.
   - `"Telekinesis"`: Triggered when an object the player was holding with telekinesis lands.
   - `"Throw"`: Triggered when a grabbed object is thrown (requires the **Grab And Throw** mod by powerofthree).
-  - `"ObjectLoaded"`: Triggered when an object's 3D is loaded and ready.
   - `"CellAttach"`: Triggered when an object is attached to a cell (works on location re-enter as well).
   - `"CellDetach"`: Triggered when an object is detached from a cell.